Climate Conversations

 In 2022, we built on the insight from 2021 and delivered a more ambitious annual Climate Conversations programme.
 We captured the views of over 4,300 people in our public consultation and engaged people from diverse backgrounds who are vulnerable to the transition to carbon neutrality in rich discussions on climate action through a series of workshops and focus groups across the country.

 We heard that people are worried about climate change, that they are taking action, and want to do more.
-We heard that people want to continue to work with government at all levels in realising our ambition of becoming carbon neutral by 2050, they want to act fact, and they believe that everyone has a role to play.
+We heard that people want to continue to work with government at all levels in realising our ambition of becoming carbon neutral by 2050, they want to act fast, and they believe that everyone has a role to play.

 In 2021, we held a series of Climate Conversations, capturing the views of over 3,800 members of the public, stakeholders, and the community and voluntary sector.